 “Using Celonis, we were able to identify the pain points in the process and locate their root causes.
 For each use case, we first developed an improvement proposal, which was then implemented by one — or if it concerned different departments — several responsible employees on the basis of a concrete action plan and schedule,” says Strunz.
 “One of the decisive factors here was definitely the user-friendliness of Celonis,” says Strunz.
 “Each employee was very quickly able to work with the technology in their department and immediately recognized its advantages.”

 The pilot project was realized together with partner BDO between January and July 2019.
 BDO was involved in all phases of the project, starting from setting up the infrastructure, to developing data models and the process analysis.
 A key factor in the project’s success was defining a Process Mining system of governance and an authorization concept with clear roles and competencies.
 Furthermore, BDO also provided support for Wien Energie in terms of personnel, for example, with data engineers.

 These three groups have different tasks: data engineers set up the necessary evaluations so that process owners can draw conclusions from the insights provided by Celonis and develop or extend analyses and dashboards independently.
-The IT experts, on the other hand, are primarily responsible for the correct implementation of Process Mining and have the expertise needed for customer-specific IT adaptations in the source systems.
+The IT experts, on the other hand, are primarily responsible for the correct implementation of the EMS and have the expertise needed for customer-specific IT adaptations in the source systems.